-Discontinued subjects are individuals who voluntarily withdraw or are withdrawn from the study by the investigator after signing informed consent.
+Discontinued subjects are individuals who voluntarily withdraw or are withdrawn from the study by the investigator after signing the informed consent, including screen failures.

-Subject numbers of discontinued subjects must not be re-used (i.e., subject replacement is not allowed).
+Subject numbers of discontinued subjects must not be reused (i.e., subject replacement is not allowed).